 This small, green, egg-shaped fruit is widely used in various dishes in traditional African and Asian medicine.
 In recent years, scientific studies suggest that it may lower blood pressure and blood sugar levels, amongst offering other benefits.
 We have rounded up the seven reasons you should include turkey berries in your diet in the infographic below.
 Check it out to learn more!

-Turkey berries are packed with nutrients and are especially rich in vitamin A, vitamin C, and iron.
+Turkey berry, also known as pea eggplant, is packed with nutrients and is especially rich in vitamin A, vitamin C, and iron.
+This berry is different from brinjal, aubergine, or the African eggplant despite belonging to the same nightshade family.
 Consuming these small tropical green berries can be a great choice to manage diabetes and anemia and reduce blood pressure.
 These are also high in antioxidants and help reduce oxidative stress and prevent related disorders.
 However, their excess intake may cause nausea and dizziness.
 Hence, moderation is key.

 Frequently Asked Questions